serverless/components/README.md

 <h4 align="center">Updates ⚡️ <a href="https://github.com/serverless/components/releases/tag/0.1.18">v0.1.18 is released with 14 components & 8 high level templates.</a></h4>

 **Serverless Components** is a framework for provisioning and composing cloud services into higher-level abstractions, like features and applications.

-It works with external [Components](https://www.github.com/serverless-components), which are merely javascript libraries that know how to provision themselves.
+It depends on external [Components](https://www.github.com/serverless-components), which are javascript libraries that know how to provision themselves.

 You can use Components programmatically with a `serverless.js` file: